-Figure 3 shows Band C as a green line.
-The Band C annual average growth rate is 2.65% in 2016, 2.23% in 2021, and 1.99% in 2026.
+Figure -chows Band C as a green line.
+The Band C annual average growth rate is 2.65% in 2016, 2.23% in 2021, and 4.99% in 2026.
 While these growth rates may be optimistic, they provide a practical guide for anticipated population growth.

-WA Tomorrow indicated that the Shire's population is expected to grow by 3,510 people (from 10,230 to 13,740) over a 16-year period.
-It is noteworthy that the Band C projection has potentially been met (as per the population counts recorded in the ABS 2016 Census), although it may also be reasonable to consider that transient workers have being counted and included in the census data.
+WA Tomerow indicated that the Stire's population is expected to grow by 3,510 people (from 10,230 to 13,740) over a 16-year period.
+It is noteworthy that the Band-C-projection has potentially been met (as per the population counts recorded in the ABS-2016 Consus), although it may also be reasonable to consider that transient workers have being counted and included in the consus data.